-- Have your iodine and selenium levels checked and then include more food sources of both, or taking supplements if need be.
+- Have your iodine and selenium levels checked, and then include more food sources of both or take supplements if need be.

-- Detox your body of heavy metals by using products like milk thistle, turmeric, chlorella and cilantro, plus considering having metal fillings removed from your teeth.
+- Detox your body of heavy metals by using products like milk thistle, turmeric, chlorella and cilantro — plus consider having metal fillings removed from your teeth.

 - Consume adaptogen herbs and superfoods like maca powder, ashwagandha and tulsi.

 - Adjust your diet to have a lower carbohydrate intake, but include plenty of lean protein and healthy fat sources (especially foods like coconut oil, coconut milk, avocado, grass-fed beef, wild fish, chia, flaxseeds and hemp seeds).

 Adrenal fatigue is believed to affect most adults worldwide at one point or another and is caused by a hormonal imbalance, similar to a how thyroid disease develops.
 Your adrenal glands are extremely important endocrine glands that release more than 50 different hormones, including the energy-regulating hormones cortisol and adrenaline.

 Chronic fatigue syndrome causes similar symptoms to adrenal fatigue and is believed to affect up to 2.5 million people in the U.S. each year.
 Women are four times as likely to have chronic fatigue syndrome, especially those in their 40s or 50s, which is the age group that’s most impacted.

 Symptoms of chronic fatigue syndrome and adrenal fatigue syndrome are similar and include:

 - fatigue that doesn’t go away even after getting good sleep